 Our comprehensive guide on how to choose a tent will ensure dry and comfortable nights whatever the weather

 If you ask me, time in a tent is time well spent.
-I’m usually at my most content when under canvas.
-With the distractions of modern life left behind, I find that camping has a detoxifying effect on me.
+I’m usually most content when under canvas.
+With the distractions of modern life left behind, I find that camping has a detoxifying effect.
 At the end of a day on the trail, I pitch my tent, eat, drink, sleep.
 In the morning I strike my tent and then repeat.
 It’s a simple but good life.

 Of course, knowing how to choose a tent is not so simple.
 There is a slew of options available with a glossary of bewildering jargon to match.
 It can be a confusing affair and potentially an expensive one if you get it wrong.
 If you get it right, however, you will enjoy comfort, reliability and some of the best views money can’t buy night after night.